-For health care providers this simple observation is profound, because it establishes that one of the most important factors in longevity is "Happiness."
+For health care providers, this simple observation is profound, because it establishes that one of the most important factors in longevity is "happiness."

 Having said this, like a physicist in his lab, or a mathematician on his computer, one can devise a formula for maintaining, regaining or sustaining your life and health.
-It is a scientific fact that people who are positive in their attitude and who have a purpose for life - those people who are "happy" -- live longer and they live "well-er" than chronically sad and negative people.
-We also know that healthy people live longer than unhealthy people - now that's a profound comment, don't you think?
+It is a scientific fact that people who are positive in their attitude and who have a purpose for life - those people who are "happy" -- live "well-er" than chronically sad and negative people.
+We also know that healthy people live longer than unhealthy people - now that's a profound comment, don't youthink?